 From there, we headed to Turtle River State Park, in eastern North Dakota.
 We’d stayed there before, and though it was a little noisy last time, it was a known quantity with nice showers.
 Considering there are not a whole lot of camping options in North Dakota, the Turtle River State Park is pretty nice.
 We picked a spot a little further from the showers, so it was a little quieter at night.

-The next day goal was to reach our friend’s in Wisconsin.
-The only stops we made were for gasoline and rest areas.
+The next day, our goal was to reach our friend’s property in Wisconsin.
+The only stops were for gasoline and rest areas.
 Otherwise, it was non-stop to Door County.

 After three days in Wisconsin, it was time to head to Michigan.
 We had reserved a campsite at the Rivermouth Campground at Tahquamenon Falls State Park.
 Shelby and I had both been to the falls in the past, but Alexander had not.
 The infrastructure and facilities at the falls had changed considerably since I was there 30 some years ago.
 More and nicer would be the description.
 More parking, bathrooms, boardwalks, and bridges.
 I guess it’s good.
 It was also much busier.
 That’s not so good.
 It was enjoyable nonetheless, and Alexander liked it, though he didn’t want to stop to see it.
 He wanted to head straight to family down south.